Compatibility

 Example workflow:

-Results: Historical ERROR events from S3 appear in Kibana alongside today's live logs in the same data stream index.
+The destination data stream is set in Retriever config, not on the query.
+Historical ERROR events from S3 appear in Kibana alongside today's live logs in the same data stream index.